vlc-qt/vlc-qt/README.md

 VLC-Qt runs on supported versions of Linux, OS X and Windows.
 It is developed in cross-platform spirit so it may work on other systems but is not supported.

+## Important changes

+**In preparation for 1.0 release, libraries were renamed and includes prefix changed to make them fully modular.
+Please, update CMake search scripts, configure scripts and/or makefiles before updating to latest version.
+See [library reference](http://vlc-qt.tano.si/reference/git/) for more information.**

 ## Binaries and source code